tsgates/arch-wiki-markdown/wiki/Wacom_Tablet.md

 Community - Install Guide: Getting Wacom Drawing Tablets To Work In Gimp.

+If the above was not enough, you may want to try setting up the tablet's stylus (and eraser) as a second mouse pointer (separating it from your mouse) by using the xinput create-master and xinput reattach commands.
+It can help when GIMP doesn't start painting even if the stylus touches the tablet.

 > Inkscape

 As in The GIMP, to do the same simply got to File → Input Devices....